rohinanad/Naderi-CS395-Midterm/README.md

 ### Background Image

 - When a new tab is opened, the page's background should be set to a randomized image.
-You can use public APIs like the Unsplash API or Picsum.
-  - For your convenience, here are some URLs that return a random image: `https://source.unsplash.com/random/1920x1080/?modern`, and if that doesn't work try `https://picsum.photos/1920/1080`.
+  - For your convenience, the following link will return a random image: `https://source.unsplash.com/random/1920x1080/?modern`.
-    - In the Unsplash API link, you can replace the GET parameter value `modern` with another keyword to the type of image you want to be returned (ie. landscapes, clouds, city).
+    - This uses the Unsplash API link; you can replace the GET parameter value `modern` with another keyword to the type of image you want to be returned (ie. landscapes, clouds, city).

 ### Current Time